raspberrypilearning/quest-seeker/en/step_3.md

 ---

 ```
-    // And && condition to check whether
     if (player.hasIceBlock && player.hasIceTool)
     {
         // Change to a successful completion message
         message.SetText("Thankyou for helping me finish my ice dome.
 You can climb it if you like.");

-        // Reward and story actions
-        iceDome.SetActive(true);
     }

 ```